mals-cyber/Noxy/KnowledgeBaseFiles/nox_onboarding_procedures.md

 **For any questions or concerns during onboarding, remember:**
 1. First, ask Noxy in the NOX system
-2. Check your onboarding materials and employee handbook
-3. Reach out to your onboarding buddy
-4. Contact HR through NOX HR Consultation feature
-5. Speak with your immediate supervisor
+2. Contact HR department throough email

 ---
 *This document is part of the NOX (N-PAX Onboarding Expert) knowledge base and is regularly updated to reflect current onboarding procedures.*

 *Last Updated: November 2025*